jlsuh/ssl/assignment2-mini-language-bnf/README.md

 ## Semantic aspects
 Variables must be declared before its usage and it's not considered right to duplicate a declaration.
 Therefore we can only have two kinds of semantic errors:
 - Declaring more than once the same variable (redeclaration).
-- Using an undeclared variable in a sentence (no declaration).
+- Using an undeclared variable in a statement (no declaration).
 ## Error handling
 It's not part of the language, but we could consider 3 kinds of lexical errors we want to identify:
 - Common error: formed by a sequence of one or more invalid characters (we treated as the 'others' column on assignment 1, i.e.: @ or !. e.g.: !::&)